 How IMS Settlements Can Help

-Top life settlement providers work with life settlement brokers because the providers are looking for large volumes of investment opportunities.
-IMS Settlements, with more than 50 years of combined life insurance industry experience, has relationships across the country with institutional funding sources that bid competitively on our cases.
-For more information, contact IMS today.
-We also offer free evaluations.
+The top Life Settlement providers work with Life Settlement Brokers because the providers are looking for large volumes of investment opportunities.
+IMS Settlements, with more than 50 years of combined Life Insurance industry experience, has relationships across the country with institutional funding sources that bid competitively on our cases.
+For more information, Contact IMS today.